 Acupuncture is a natural health care option for the

-It can be combined with other tools of East Asian Medicine including massage, moxibustion, gua sha or cupping.
-All of these approaches can offer a natural, drug-free alternative for back pain relief as well as address the underlying causes of back pain.
+At Dantian Health in Brunswick, Melbourne acupuncture is often combined with other tools of East Asian Medicine including massage, moxibustion, gua sha or cupping.
+These approaches offer a natural, drug-free alternative for restoring movement and relieving back pain.
+Book an appointment online now to begin the journey of moving yourself out of pain.

 This article will explore the common effects and causes of back pain, with tips to prevent onset.
 The evidence for back pain treatment options with Chinese Medicine will be explored.